onlabsorg/olojs/README.md

 # olojs

-`olojs` is a content management system based on a distributed network of documents having the following properties:
+`olojs` is a JavaScript library for managing olo-docs, which are text documents characterized as follows:

 * Documents are templates containing inline [swan] expressions enclosed between `<%` and `%>`.